Dkmongare/Honors-Thesis/README.md

 - This project focuses on applying data science and machine learning techniques to financial market analysis using stock data from Yahoo Finance.
 - It covers a wide range of topics including data preprocessing, exploratory data analysis, technical indicators, trading strategy design, backtesting, portfolio optimization, and predictive modeling.

-- The project explores moving averages, technical indicators, and trading strategies such as Moving Average Crossover and Mean Reversion.
+- The project explores moving averages, technical indicators, and trading strategies such as Moving Average Crossovers.
-- It incorporates machine learning models to forecast stock returns, evaluates their performance using multiple metrics, and visualizes the results.
-- Additionally, it introduces core financial models such as the Capital Asset Pricing Model (CAPM) and the Efficient Frontier

 ## Part 1:
 ## AAPL Stock Analysis & Moving Average Crossover Strategy